Vote For An Organic Ambassador

 - "Julian Dunkerton's entire life has revolved around organic – this is second nature to him and something he holds close to his heart"

 - "Julian is never afraid to invest more to ensure that organic principles can be safeguarded!"

 Our other incredible shortlisted ambassadors were:

 Bestselling author Melissa Hemsley is an advocate of seasonal organic produce and reducing food waste - the latest of her four cookbooks ‘Eat Green’, celebrates sustainable and delicious flexitarian recipes.
 Melissa writes for the Telegraph and Vogue and regularly appears on cookery shows.

 Championing the great work of farmers, producers, suppliers and artisans; all the faces behind the food we enjoy.
 She’s a proud supporter of food waste charity The Felix Project and volunteers with them rescuing and cooking surplus food.

 Melissa also hosts three event series - The Sustainability Sessions, Cook Together Cook Alongs and The Feelgood Sessions, where she chats to leading chefs and food experts about topics ranging from mental health to planet-friendly kitchen tips.

 Ben is a mixed organic farmer from Herefordshire, who works with nature to tackle pests and diseases on his farm, boosting biodiversity alongside crop production.

 As one of the Soil Association's 'agroecology ambassadors', Ben uses social media, Instagram in particular, as a platform to teach the public and fellow farmers about agroecology and organic food production.

-Ben’s also one of the founders of Agrespect, a pioneering network for rural LGBTQ+ communities with the aim to unite, celebrate and encourage greater diversity and inclusiveness in the farming world.
+Ben has also been heavily involved in Agrespect since it's beginning.
+Agrespect is a pioneering network for rural LGBTQ+ communities with the aim to unite, celebrate and encourage greater diversity and inclusiveness in the farming world.